 We continually evaluate and modify our academic program to reflect the most advanced teaching and learning methodologies, while providing students with unique opportunities for pursuing their passions.
-Taft offers more than 200 courses—both required and elective—every semester, including more than 30 different Advanced Placement courses.
+Taft offers more than 200 courses—both required and elective—every semester, including 29 different Advanced Placement courses.
 Taft students may also choose to study away from Taft for a semester or two, propose an independent course of study, or enroll in Global Online Academy classes.

 Taft's Portrait of a Graduate answers the question, “What do we want Taft graduates to know and be able to do?”
 It is a living document, one that will change and evolve as we prepare our graduates to find their place in the global community.

 Every assessment—whether daily homework or a final exam—ends with the student's written pledge: "I have neither given nor received aid on this paper."
 It a simple but important commitment: Honesty and integrity matter, and your word is your bond.